makerdao/community/governance/votes/Trial Executive vote - July 12, 2023.md

 ### Additional Context Regarding Jetstream

 [DUX-001](https://mips.makerdao.com/mips/details/MIP39c2SP18) will be winding down its core unit and [bootstrapping the Jetstream Ecosystem Actor](https://mips.makerdao.com/mips/details/MIP39c2SP18), which will carry on the mandate of DUX.
-This is done with the [approval](http://forum.makerdao.com/t/mip39c3-sp9-removing-dux-001/21306/2) of the [Sustainable Ecosystem Scaling Core Unit](https://mips.makerdao.com/mips/details/MIP39c2SP10) as defined in [MIP-108.9](https://mips.makerdao.com/mips/details/MIP108#9-launch-project) under 'Launch Unit'
+This is done with the [approval](http://forum.makerdao.com/t/mip39c3-sp9-removing-dux-001/21306/2) of the [Sustainable Ecosystem Scaling Core Unit](https://mips.makerdao.com/mips/details/MIP39c2SP10) as defined in [MIP-108.9](https://mips.makerdao.com/mips/details/MIP108#9-launch-project) under 'Launch Unit.'

 Community debate on these topics can be found on the MakerDAO [Governance forum](https://forum.makerdao.com/).
 Please review any linked threads to inform your position before voting.